-Speaking of attractions in Milos, we can say with confidence that the whole island, with its unique relief, is an attraction in itself.
-The shocking beaches, the multicolor of the volcanic rocks on the rocks and the mountains, the traditional villages with the delicious local cuisine are some of the main features of Milos.
+Speaking of attractions in Milos, we can say with confidence that the island that itself is an attraction.
+The magical beaches, the multicolor of the volcanic rocks on the rocks and the mountains, the traditional villages with the delicious local cuisine are some of the main features of Milos.

 • Sarakiniko: Unique lunar landscape with carved rocks